10 Best Forex Brokers in South Africa

 Are client funds safe with FP Markets in South Africa?

-Yes, FP Markets complies with FSCA regulations, which require segregation of client funds, robust anti-money laundering (AML) practices, and Know Your Customer (KYC) protocols, helping ensure a secure and transparent trading environment for South African traders.
+Yes, FP Markets complies with FSCA regulations, which require it to segregate client funds, implement robust anti-money laundering (AML) practices, and follow Know Your Customer (KYC) protocols, helping ensure a secure and transparent trading environment for South African traders.

 Pros and Cons